fgallardograzio/commit-tagger/README.md

 Shows whether or not &lt;branch&gt;, or the current branch if omitted, is being ignored.

+#### show-ignored

+Usage: git commit-tagger show-ignored

+List all the branches commit-tagger is currently ignoring, one per line.

 #### set-precommit

 Usage: git commit-tagger set-precommit